All electron GW with linearized augmented plane waves for metals and semiconductors: Introduction

-Here we describe the implementation of GW approximation within the all electron LAPW framework, paying special attention to metallic systems for which GW calculations are difficult to converge and band structure throughout the Brillouin zone is painful to compute.
-We overcame the problem with a more stable implementation of the tetrahedron method, and improved algorithm for frequency convolution on the Matsubara axis, which allowed us a stable analytic continuation of imaginary axis data by Pade approximation.
-We crosschecked the Pade analytic continuation by implementing more expensive but more accurate contour deformation integration technique~\cite{contour0a,contour0b,contour1,contour2,contour3} To produce the band structure plots along the high symmetry direction in momentum space, we implemented two complementary techniques: the interpolation method as described in Refs.~\onlinecite{Pickett_method,Pickett_method0}, as well as wannierization method using maximally localized wannier functions~\cite{PhysRevB.56.12847,RevModPhys.84.1419}.
+Here we describe the implementation of GW approximation within the all-electron LAPW framework, paying special attention to metallic systems for which GW calculations are difficult to converge and band structure throughout the Brillouin zone is painful to compute.~\cite{PyGW_code} We overcame the problem with a more stable implementation of the tetrahedron method, and an improved algorithm for frequency convolution on the Matsubara axis, which allowed us a stable analytic continuation of imaginary axis data by Pade approximation.
+We crosschecked the Pade analytic continuation by implementing more expensive but more accurate contour deformation integration technique~\cite{contour0a,contour0b,contour1,contour2,contour3} To produce the band structure plots along the high symmetry direction in momentum space, we implemented two complementary techniques: the interpolation method as described in Refs.~\cite{Pickett_method,Pickett_method0}, as well as wannierization method using maximally localized wannier functions~\cite{PhysRevB.56.12847,RevModPhys.84.1419}.
 Finally, we also present a method for numerically efficient manipulation and storage of Matsubara quantities using optimized Singular-Value-Decomposition-basis (section \ref{SVD_basis}).
+This package is built upon the Gap2 code~\cite{Gap2_code,Gap2} as a foundation, which also served as the accuracy benchmark at the early stages of development.